Robert Lee Willie: Aftermath

 Feeling that victims' families were overlooked in the criminal justice system, the Harveys founded a group, Parents of Murdered Children, to help others.
 They have worked to ensure that families are given more information about court proceedings as well.
 They have continued to support capital punishment.

 Sister Prejean wrote a non-fiction book Dead Man Walking (1993) about her encounters with Willie and Elmo Patrick Sonnier, the first convicted murderer for whom she had served as spiritual adviser, and with personnel in the prison system.
 She explored the effects of holding people on death row and being involved in executions for guards, chaplains and other officials.
 She has become an advocate to abolish capital punishment.
 Her book was adapted for a 1995 film of the same name, starring Susan Sarandon and Sean Penn.
 The character Matthew Poncelet, played by Penn in the film, and his crime, were drawn from Willie and Sonnier.
 The book was also adapted as an opera by the same name, first produced in 2000 by the San Francisco Opera.

 Debbie Cuevas later married and had a son and a daughter.
-Known then as Debbie Morris, she still struggled to come to terms with her experience.
 She eventually forgave both Willie and Vaccaro for their crimes against her.
 In a memoir, Forgiving the Dead Man Walking: Only One Woman Can Tell the Entire Story (Zondervan Publishing, 2000), she tells of her spiritual journey.
-She writes that she had decided to forgive Willie for the crimes he committed.
 After her book was published, Morris began writing to Vaccaro in prison.
 Through this period, Morris also established a friendship with Sister Prejean.
 Morris opposes capital punishment.
 She has said in her book that she believed her testimony contributed to Willie's being sentenced to death and executed.